lizadeka/global_retail_electronics/README.md

 This project demonstrates an end-to-end analytics workflow:

 **SQL → Data Quality → Data Transformation → Data Warehouse → Star Schema → Power BI → Business Insights**

+---

+## 🙏 Acknowledgements

+This project was completed from **Maven Analytics Global Electronics Retailer**, providing hands-on experience in SQL-based data analysis and business problem-solving.

+---

+## About Me
+👋 Hi, I'm Liza Deka, a data enthusiast.
+   I enjoy building projects, analyzing real-world data, and sharing insights through GitHub and LinkedIn.

+  📬 Let’s Connect: <a href="https://www.linkedin.com/in/liza-deka-869473369/">LinkedIn</a>

+⭐ If you found this project helpful or interesting, feel free to star the repository!